 Directed complete cyber risk assessment for regional accounting firm.
 Conducted cyber risk assessment of firms’ physical, technical and administrative security.
 Drafted policies and procedures relating to cyber issues.
 Implemented CyGeine™ training for entire staff in social engineering recognition and prevention.

 Representation of a Federal Credit Union relative to approximately 5,000 credit card accounts which were stolen and were part of the Target breach.
 Consulted relative to which insurance coverage’s were applicable and interactions with PCI and issues regarding responsibility for the loss.

 Directed forensic team response for a law firm, identifying Ransom malware attack which utilized RSA public-key cryptography.
 Lead post attack cyber risk assessment and remedial implementation strategy to thwart future threats.

 Drafting of application language for manuscript cyber liability policy and policy language for underwriters.

 Cyber, Presentations & Publications:

-Ted Schaer presented a three hour ‘Cyber Liability and HIPPA Best Practices’ training seminar at North American Society of Periodontist, January 20, 2017
+Ted Schaer presents a three hour ‘Cyber Liability and HIPPA Best Practices’ training seminar at North American Society of Periodontist, Atlanta Georgia, January 20, 2017

-Published Article, ‘Surviving The Cyber-Liability Avalanche: How Contracts with Business Partners and Vendors Expose Companies to Cyber-Liability”, Co-Author with Elizabeth S. Fitch.
+Published Article; “Surviving The Cyber-Liability Avalanche: How Contracts with Business Partners and Vendors Expose Companies to Cyber-Liability”, Co-Author with Elizabeth S. Fitch.
 Wholesale Insurance News (WIN) Spring 2016 Volume 5 Issue 4, A publication of the American Association of Managing General Agents

 Ted Schaer Hosts Breakfast Seminar on Data Security and Privacy, February 23, 2016